Reference Architecture: Citrix DaaS - Azure

 Diagram-1: Citrix Cloud Conceptual Reference Architecture

-Refer to the design guide on the scalability and economics of delivering Citrix Virtual Apps and Desktops services on Microsoft Azure
+Refer to the design guide on the scalability and economics of delivering Citrix DaaS on Microsoft Azure

 In the operations subject area, this guide dives deeper into planning for the workspace environment requirements and hierarchy for foundational services.
 At the top layer, is found the subscription, resource group, and regional design considerations.
 Followed by common questions for VM storage, user profile storage, and master image management/provisioning.
 Also provided is guidance on Reserved instance optimization with Autoscale and planning for Business Continuity/Disaster Recovery.